Herbed Cashew Cheese

 - Bring a saucepan of water to a boil.
 Reduce heat to medium.
 Cook cashews in hot water until tender, about 15 minutes; drain and rinse.

 - Blend cashews, water, vinegar, coconut oil, nutritional yeast, garlic powder, and salt in a food processor or high-speed blender, pausing to scrape down the sides of the bowl with your spatula as needed, until completely silky smooth.
 This may take some time so be patient!
 It will be worth the effort for that perfectly creamy texture in the end.
+Alternately, blend the ingredients in a blender cup using an immersion blender, moving the wand up and down through the mixture until smooth.

 - Line a fine-mesh strainer with cheesecloth and set over a large bowl.
 Transfer cashew paste to the strainer.
 Gather edges of the cloth together and secure with a rubber band, effectively forming a round cashew puck within.